When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

 What type of test do I need, PCR or antigen?

 Before paying for a test, it’s crucial to first check if you will be allowed into the country you are travelling.
 Many countries, like France and Spain, are only allowing entry to nationals or residents, with certain other exemptions.
+Because of the national lockdown the majority of travel from the UK is currently prohibited.
 You cannot take a holiday.

 For travel to most countries, including Spain and the Canary Islands, Greece and Cyprus you’ll need to take a PCR (polymerise chain reaction) swab test.
 These are more expensive than antigen or LAMP tests and it takes longer to get the results because they have to be sent to a lab for analysis.

-Where can I get a reliable Covid-19 test from?
+Where can I get a reliable Covid-19 test?

 Where are the cheapest PCR tests?

-When we checked in early December, drive-through centres by Express Test at London Gatwick and Edinburgh airports were by far the cheapest places to get private PCR tests in England and Scotland.
-Express Test says it’s planning to open 30 more testing sites in the UK in the next couple of months.
+When we checked in early March, drive-through centres by at various airports including Birmingham, Edinburgh, Gatwick and Heathrow were by far the cheapest places to get private PCR tests in England and Scotland.

 Gatwick charges £60 if you’re flying from the airport, or £99 with up to 30% off for multiple tests.
-Edinburgh charges passengers £80 and the general public £99.
-Both tests are also suitable for children, but demand is high so you might struggle to get an appointment.
+The other airports mentioned charge passengers £80 and the general public £99.
+Both tests are also suitable for children, but demand may be high when travel starts again so you might struggle to get an appointment.

 Test results should be available the next day but you’re advised to schedule an appointment at least 48 hours before you travel.
 However, it’s important you don’t take the test too soon – most countries including Spain and the Canary Islands, Greece and Cyprus will only accept tests taken no more than 72 hours before you arrive.